 You shouldn’t sacrifice one rating for the other, and it’s important to keep in mind that an A/C unit with a high SEER rating won’t necessarily also have a high EER rating.
 Look at both ratings to make a wise purchase.

 What does HSPF mean?

-The HSPF (heating seasonal performance factor), like SEER, measures efficiency over the course of one entire season as a ratio of heat generated to electricity consumed.
+The HSPF (heating seasonal performance factor) is used most commonly to determine the efficiency of heat pump systems.
+The higher the HSPF, the more efficient the heat pump.
+Like SEER, the HSPF measures efficiency over the course of one entire season as a ratio of heat generated to electricity consumed.